![]() |

 Johan and I managed to "brake" even for while, but then 2008's recession arrived in Sufferica and I lost my savings in this lorrie.
 (I'm still awaiting that payment, Daan Enslin!)

-But a for few moments there, for example deep into the second icy night and hypnotic trance that comes from the drone of slow, long-distance driving, when the half gears on the 24-speed crash box click in just so on only the revs, and a happy little blue flame dances in the stack, then you get to understand why some guys never get over lorries.
+But for a few moments there, for example deep into the second icy night and hypnotic trance that comes from the drone of slow, long-distance driving, when the half gears on the 24-speed crash box click in just so on only the revs, and a happy little blue flame dances in the stack, then you get to understand why some guys never get over lorries.
 Like me.

 As oom Stiaan "Die Melkman" said whenever he could get through to the Siele op Wiele show which I co-hosted on RSG: "Al wat lekkerder is as lorrie ry, is rooi koeldrank drink en meisies vry."